MI-DPLA/combine/docs/exporting.rst

 When exporting documents to S3, two options are available:

   - ``Spark DataFrame``: This Spark DataFrame will include *all* field names that were generated during Tabular Data exporting, which can be extremely numerous

+    - *exports as JSONLines, due to unpredictable nature of column names, while not as efficient as parquet, nonetheless works*

   - ``Archive file``: The same archive file that would have been downloadble from Combine for this export type, is uploaded to S3